Image credit: The wonderful Heidi SandStrom

 They have heard all of these Christmas songs 20 times

-You might enjoy belting out a bit of Mariah, but they’ve heard this song 5 times before 12 o’clock and it has lost all its festive wonder.
+You might enjoy belting out a bit of Mariah, but shop assistants have heard your favourite jingles 5 times before 12 o’clock and they have lost all their festive wonder.

-I apologise on behalf of all shoppers for the sheer amount of times someone has tried to hit the high notes when ‘All I want for Christmas’ plays.
+I apologise on behalf of all Christmas shoppers for all the times a customer has tried to hit the high notes when ‘All I want for Christmas’ plays.
 Sometimes we sip a little too much mulled wine whilst doing our shopping.

 They get blamed for the massive queue that leads out of the door